University of Nottingham: University status

-The logo the university used until 2001.

-University College Nottingham students received their degrees from the University of London.
-However, in 1943, the university was granted its royal charter which endowed it with university status and gave it the power to confer degrees.
-In 1948 University College Nottingham was incorporated as the University of Nottingham.
+Until 1948, students of University College Nottingham students sat exams from and were awarded degrees by the University of London.
+In 1948, the institution was granted a royal charter as the University of Nottingham, giving it university status and the power to confer its own degrees.

 In the 1940s, the Midlands Agricultural and Dairy College at Sutton Bonington merged with the university as the School of Agriculture, and in 1956 the Portland Building was completed to complement the Trent Building.
 In 1970, the university established the UK's first new medical school of the 20th century.

-The university has used several logos throughout its history, beginning with its coat of arms.
-Later, Nottingham adopted a simpler logo, in which a stylised version of Nottingham Castle was surrounded by the text "The University of Nottingham".
-In 2001 Nottingham undertook a major re-branding exercise, which included replacing the logo with the current one.